aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 const sg = ec2.SecurityGroup.fromLookupById(this, 'SecurityGroupLookup', 'sg-1234');
 ```

 The result of `SecurityGroup.fromLookupByName` and `SecurityGroup.fromLookupById` operations will be written to a file called `cdk.context.json`.
 You must commit this file to source control so that the lookup values are available in non-privileged environments such as CI build steps, and to ensure your template builds are repeatable.
-If you do not want the value of the context variable to be global (ie, having the same value returned any time you call `fromLookup` across your entire app), you can set the `additionalCacheKey` argument (eg, to `this.node.path` to tie it to the scope of the current construct)
+To customize the cache key use the `additionalCacheKey` parameter.
+This can be useful if you want to scope the context variable to a construct (eg, using `additionalCacheKey: this.node.path`).

 ### Cross Stack Connections